On MDS Property of g-Circulant Matrices

-In \cite{TA}, Chatterjee {\it{et al.}} proved the following two properties of the associated diagonal matrices of circulant semi-orthogonal and semi-involutory matrices over any finite field. \begin{theorem} Let $A$ be an $k \times k$ circulant matrix over a finite field.
+In \cite{TA}, Chatterjee {\it{et al.}} proved the following two properties of the associated diagonal matrices of circulant semi-orthogonal and semi-involutory matrices with entries from non-zero elements over any finite field.
+Note that, the additional observation that all entries of the matrix $A$ must be non-zero was made in Remark $5$ of \cite{KSMG}. \begin{theorem} Let $A$ be an $k \times k$ circulant matrix over a finite field.
 Then $A$ is semi-involutory if and only if there exist non-singular diagonal matrices $D_1,D_2$ such that $D_1^k=k_1I$ and $D_2^k=k_2I$ for non-zero scalars $k_1,k_2$ in the finite field, and $A^{-1}=D_1AD_2.$ \end{theorem}

-\begin{theorem} $A$ be an $k \times k$ circulant matrix over a finite field.
+\begin{theorem} Let $A$ be a $k \times k$ circulant matrix over a finite field $\mathbb{F}$.
 Then $A$ is semi-orthogonal if and only if there exist non-singular diagonal matrices $D_1$ and $D_2$ such that $D_1^k=k_1I$ and $D_2^k=k_2I$ for non-zero scalars $k_1,k_2 \in \mathbb{F}$ and $A^{-T}=D_1AD_2.$ \end{theorem} In $1961,$ Friedman introduced a generalization of the circulant matrix in \cite{F}, termed the $g$-circulant matrix.
 In this matrix, each row (except the first) is derived from the previous row by cyclically shifting the elements by $g$ columns to the right.
 The formal definition is provided below.

 \begin{definition} A $g$-circulant matrix of order $k \times k$ is a matrix of the form $A=$ g-circulant$(c_0,c_1,\hdots,c_{k-1})= $, where all subscripts are taken modulo $k.$ \end{definition} Entries of a $g$-circulant matrix satisfy the relation $A[i,j]=A[i+1,j+g]$, where subscripts are calculated modulo $k.$ Moreover, for a $g$-circulant matrix $A=(a_{i,j}),~0 \leq i,j \leq k-1$ with first row $(c_0,c_1,\hdots,c_{k-1})$, we have $A[i,j]=c_{j-ig \pmod k}.$